mozillascience/studyGroupHandbook/templates/introLetter.md

  - JavaScript / CSS / HTML
  - Other (please list)

 2. What sort of things would you like to see lessons on?
-Think of tools or packages you've struggled with in the past, ideas you've wrestled with, or new things you've heard of but haven't tried yet.
+Think of tools or packages you've struggled with in the past, data management and sharing challenges, or new things you've heard of but haven't tried yet.

-3. Would you be willing to lead a 1-hour coding tutorial on a topic of your choice?
+3. Would you be willing to lead a 1-hour tutorial on a topic of your choice?
 Expertise NOT required, basic introductions are perfect.

  - Yes
  - No